 “We used to get a five-day-a-week mail service at the store, but now it’s down to two.
 Some of us in outlying areas still get mail delivered to our roadside mail boxes two days a week; it used to be three.”

 Wollar’s volunteer bushfire brigade was closed down because there were no longer enough volunteers, and it was amalgamated into another brigade that is more than forty kilometres away from Wollar.

 Smiles talks about the community activities that used to enliven Wollar before the Wilpinjong mine went into operation.
 “We had a very active community.
 We had sporting associations so there was a cricket team, and we’ve got a fabulous community hall, but all the regular activities that we had as a functioning community, like dances and concerts and fairs, they have all gone.”

-With only four people left in the town, and other volunteers living outside of Wollar, it is very difficult to maintain the community infrastructure, and too little support to make community activities viable.
+With only five people left in the town, and other volunteers living outside of Wollar, it is very difficult to maintain the community infrastructure, and too little support to make community activities viable.

 “We’re displaced in our own homes now,” Smiles said.
 “It’s a quite critical social impact that’s just not being recognised.
 We’ve lost our social structure and are at a huge economic disadvantage.”

 In an opinion piece in the Newcastle Herald, senior lecturer in anthropology at The University of Newcastle, Hedda Haugen Askland, writes: “The depopulation and resettlement of the community have happened without any proper planning.”

 While there has been a rigorous Environmental Impact Assessment for the project, the issues of property acquisition, resettlement, and displacement have never been adequately addressed, Askland says.